Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-zip-files.md

 We can also specify the level of compression we want.
 This is passed with a number from 0-9.
-Where 0 is no compression and 9 the highest.
+Where 0 is no compression and 9 is the highest.
 The default compression is -6.

 To use it: